-For people who are passionate about horticulture or related disciplines and are willing to learn about the technology and implement them in a creative manner then understanding hydroponics and related plant behaviour becomes easy.
+For people who are passionate about horticulture or related disciplines and are willing to learn about the technology and implement them in a creative manner then understanding hydroponics and related plant behavior becomes easy.
 Hydroponic farming needs lots of attention and focus for producing good results.
-From a commercial perspective, hydroponic farming can be difficult if people are more yield oriented and do not follow the proper techniques.
+From a commercial perspective, hydroponic farming can be difficult if people are more yield-oriented and do not follow the proper techniques.
 Following proper procedures and methods in hydroponics is of extreme importance.

 Hydroponic farming FAQ # 16: Is the nutritive value of the crop better than in soil?

-Soil grown plants or hydroponic plants make their own vitamins, so the levels of vitamins are same in both.
+Soil-grown plants or hydroponic plants make their own vitamins, so the levels of vitamins are the same in both.
 The difference is the supply and use of nutrients.
-Soil farming practices rarely use micronutrients for their farms, but in hydroponics one can supply whatever nutrient is required by the plant directly.
-Therefore, these plants become nutritionally superior to that grown on soil.
+Soil farming practices rarely use micronutrients for their farms, but in hydroponics, one can supply whatever nutrient is required by the plant directly.
+Therefore, these plants become nutritionally superior to those grown on soil.

 Hydroponic farming FAQ # 17: Do we use chemical pesticides in hydroponics?

 People who practice hydroponics do use pesticides under unavoidable circumstances.
 Generally, the occurrence of diseases and pests is very rare in hydroponic farms, but sometimes due to poor maintenance and carelessness, there could be an outbreak of disease which can be handled using bio-pesticides.
 Getting trained on the methods of hydroponics would help tackle the situation better.

 Hydroponic farming FAQ # 18: What materials do you need to build a hydroponics system?

 Some common things required for setting up a hydroponic system are:

 - Trellis and stands made of PVC pipes